CatalystCode/VoTT-worker/README.md

     epoch_current: 1, /* epoch number that the training is on */
     epoch_total: 100, /* total number of epochs to be run during training */
     step_current: 1, /* step/minibatch number that the training is on within the current epoch */
-    step_total: 1000, /* total number of steps/minibatches to be run within the current epoch */
+    steps_per_epoch: 1000, /* total number of steps/minibatches to be run within the current epoch */
     classification_loss: 0.25, /* Classification loss for the current epoch */
 }
 ```